Skip to content

 Once fully launched, the system will start receiving data and this latter will be displayed in the dashboards.

-You can access the dashboards by pointing your browser to the ip address of the analyzer host, on the port 12021, i.e. http://YOUR_ANALYZER_HOST_IP:12021
+You can access the dashboards by pointing your browser to the ip address of the analyzer host, on the port 12021, i.e. http://YOUR_ANALYZER_HOST_IP:12021.
+You can connect to it as a viewer with the credentials provided by the onboarding team at LatenceTech.

 Important: Make sure all content and advertisement blockers are disabled for this address.